Black-necked grebe: Description

-The subspecies californicus usually has a longer bill compared to the nominate, and has brown-grey inner primaries during the breeding season.
-When not breeding, the nominate has diffuse and pale lores less often than Podiceps nigricollis californicus.
-The other subspecies, P. n. gurneyi, is the smallest of the three subspecies, in addition to having a greyer head and upper parts.
+The subspecies P. n. californicus usually has a longer bill compared to the nominate, and has brown-grey inner primaries during the breeding season.
+When not breeding, the nominate has diffuse and pale lores less often than P. n. californicus.
+The African subspecies P. n. gurneyi is the smallest of the three subspecies, in addition to having a greyer head and upper parts.
 The adult of this subspecies also has a rufous-brown tinge on its lesser wing-coverts.
-It also lacks a non-breeding plumage, in addition to the tufts on the side of its head being paler.

-Vocalizations
+Vocalisations

 When breeding, the black-necked grebe gives a quiet "ooeek" that ascends in pitch from an already high pitch.
 This call is also used as a territorial call, in addition to a low and fast trill, which itself is also used during courtship.
 Another call is a short "puuii" or "wit".
 This grebe is silent when it is not the breeding season and when it is feeding or resting.

 Distribution and habitat

-This species breeds in vegetated areas of freshwater lakes across Europe, Asia, Africa, northern South America and the southwest and western United States.
+This species breeds in vegetated areas of freshwater lakes across temperate Europe, Asia, eastern and southern Africa, interior southwestern Canada, and the southwest and western United States.
 After breeding, this bird migrates to saline lakes to moult.
 Then, after completing the moult and waiting for sometimes several months, it migrates to winter in places such as the south-western Palearctic and the eastern parts of both Africa and Asia.
 It also winters in southern Africa, another place where it breeds.
-In the Americas, it winters as far south as Guatemala, although the wintering population there is mainly restricted to islands in the Gulf of California, the Salton Sea, and Baja California.
-When not breeding, its habitat is primarily saline lakes and coastal estuaries.
+In the Americas, it winters as far south as Guatemala, and occasionally further south in Central America, although larger wintering populations there are mainly restricted to islands in the Gulf of California, the Salton Sea, and Baja California.
+When not breeding, its habitat is primarily saline lakes, sheltered inshore seas, and coastal estuaries.